Shediac and Scoudouc Rivers Water Quality Monitoring

 Such monitoring helps determine if changes to the water quality have occurred and if sections of the stream or river remain suitable for aquatic life.
 It is of utmost importance to have accurate and continuous data of water quality parameters for the watershed.
 This allows for effective management strategies in the creation of remediation plans.

-A database was created to gather historical SBWA monitoring data between 2000 and 2015.
+A database has been created to collect historical ABVBS monitoring data collected since 2000.
 This data set shows trends in water quality for sites monitored by the SBWA.

 CABIN Macro-Invertebrate Survey